 the property you want to buy.

-the fees and expenses you should know about.
+Settlement Costs."
+It explains all the fees and expenses you should know

 - Select a mover.
 Arrange for a storage facility